Comment on page

 USER_ROLE

-Schema roles are created automatically for each schema.
-All grants to schema roles are applied automatically for all objects in schema via FUTURE GRANTS.
+Schema access roles are created automatically for each schema which is present in config.
+Grants and future grants to schema access roles are applied based on permission model.

 __OWNER__S_ROLE

-- general WRITE permissions for objects in schema;
+- provides generic WRITE access for objects in schema;

 __USAGE__W_ROLE